tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 {{% alert title="Note" color="info"%}}

-You don’t need PayU production credentials to test this integration.
-You can use the credentials provided in <a href="https://developers.payulatam.com/latam/en/docs/getting-started/test-your-solution.html" target="_blank">Testing Your Solution</a>.
-If you're testing with 3DSecure, refer to the credentials listed in <a href="https://developers.payulatam.com/latam/en/docs/services/3dsauthentication/payu-handled-3ds-authentication.html#testing-the-3ds-authentication" target="_blank">Testing the 3DS Authentication</a>.
+For testing this solution, you don’t need production credentials from PayU Latam or PayU Enterprise.
+Use the test credentials provided in <a href="https://developers.payulatam.com/latam/en/docs/getting-started/test-your-solution.html" target="_blank">Testing Your Solution</a>.
+If testing with 3DSecure, refer to the credentials in <a href="https://developers.payulatam.com/latam/en/docs/services/3dsauthentication/payu-handled-3ds-authentication.html#testing-the-3ds-authentication" target="_blank">Testing the 3DS Authentication</a>.
+For account setup, see [Setting Up Your PayU Enterprise Account](#setting-up-your-payu-enterprise-account)</a>.

 {{% /alert %}}